juliaszymura/full-stack-open-2020/README.md

 - Country-hook - simplified version od Countries app from part 2 that implements a custom hook to fetch country info.
 - Ultimate-hooks - mix of Notes and Phonebook apps.
 Uses a custom hook to manage resources.
 - Bloglist - improved version of the app from part 5 that uses backend from part 4.
 Uses Redux, React Router and Material-ui.

+---

+### Part 9 - Typescript

+- Calculators - CLI and web BMI and excercise calculators.
+- Courseinfo - similar to courseinfo from part 1.

+**Patientor**

+Patientor is a simple medical record application for doctors who handle diagnoses and basic health information of their patients.
+Backend is an express app that stores all data in memory.
+Frontend is a forked project that can be found here: https://github.com/juliaszymura/patientor